also see https://thefreelancementalists.blogspot.com/2018/03/cant-stop-shakin-pt-1-nashville-scene.html

 Alice Coltrane sounds bluesy to me, the voice of experience.
 Cosmic and transcendent (state of being as a work in progress for most if not all mortals) should mean you've been around, so that's part of her appeal.
 She's got layers and finds more and builds from them.
 From some previously cassette-only releases; more round-ups, please; meanwhile I need to catch up on what's been around in plain-enough sight---in and out, re the jazz connection, just so that's life-cosmic whatever the stylistic persuasion.

-First, the bad news: Harriet Tubman, the massively succinct jazz-rock power trio (incl. traces of blues, metal, hip-hop, dub--no fusion in the f-word sense, but Miles too, even without the recurrence of Wadada Leo Smith's trumpet on their latest set), does not allow the posting of said set, Araminta, in its entirety, so I can't for instance link "Nina Simone" (eternal vigilance as sonic knives hover all around, as in her dreams [just because you're paranoid doesn't mean someone isn't out to get you].
+First, (this was) the bad news: Harriet Tubman, the massively succinct jazz-rock power trio (incl. traces of blues, metal, hip-hop, dub--no fusion in the f-word sense, but Miles too, even without the recurrence of Wadada Leo Smith's trumpet on their latest set), does not allow the posting of said set, Araminta, in its entirety, so I can't for instance link "Nina Simone" (eternal vigilance as sonic knives hover all around, as in her dreams [just because you're paranoid doesn't mean someone isn't out to get you].
 Also they could be part of her armory; she could get pretty militant on concert tapes (for a gateway to the stormy weather of Simone's life and times, incl.controversies over same, see also https://www.newyorker.com/magazine/2014/08/11/raised-voice).

 Nor can I link "President Obama's Speech At The Selma Bridge," which will calmly proceed to rattle your windows and shake all your doors (also blow them out, where possible), as Greil Marcus might put it.